godano/cardano-wallet-client/README.md

 The bulk of this client code is generated using [oapi-codegen](https://github.com/deepmap/oapi-codegen), based on the [Open API definition](https://input-output-hk.github.io/cardano-wallet/api/edge/swagger.yaml) of `cardano-wallet`, which is documented [here](https://input-output-hk.github.io/cardano-wallet/api/edge/).

 The [wallet package](wallet/) contains the generated client library, along with a few convenience functions and tests.
-[The cmd/godano-wallet-cli package](cmd/godano-wallet-cli/) is thin CLI wrapper for the client library.
+[The cmd/godano-wallet-cli package](cmd/godano-wallet-cli/) is a thin CLI wrapper for the client library.

 # Using the client library

-A client can be conveniently created using any of the `New[HTTPS]Client[WithResponses]` methods.
+A client can be conveniently created using any of the `wallet.New[HTTPS]Client[WithResponses]` methods.
-See the `Client` or `ClientWithResponses` interfaces for a full list of supported operations, which mirror the [cardano-wallet REST API](https://input-output-hk.github.io/cardano-wallet/api/edge/).
+See the `wallet.Client` or `wallet.ClientWithResponses` interfaces for a full list of supported operations, which mirror the [cardano-wallet REST API](https://input-output-hk.github.io/cardano-wallet/api/edge/).

 ```
 addr := "https://localhost:12345/v2"